Thursday’s ‘General Hospital’ Spoilers: Elizabeth Aims To Reconnect With Cameron

 General Hospital spoilers for the episode airing on Thursday detail that Elizabeth will be spending some time trying to smooth things over with Cameron.
-The mother-and-son pair have had their fair share of challenges over the past few months, and they know with Oscar’s grave prognosis there are more tough times ahead.
-However, it looks like Liz will do her best to ensure her son they will make it through whatever lies ahead together.
+The mother-and-son pair have had their fair share of challenges over the past few months, and they know — with Oscar’s grave prognosis — that there are more tough times ahead.
+However, it looks like Liz will do her best to assure her son that they will make it through whatever lies ahead together.

 The sneak peek for the April 25 show posted on Twitter shares a snippet of Elizabeth and Cameron’s upcoming conversation.
-Viewers will have to tune in to see the full context of it, but the scene takes place at General Hospital as Liz is working.
-Cam is putting on his backpack and looks a bit forlorn as his mom says that they’re going to have to find their way forward.
+Viewers will have to tune in to see the full context of it, but the scene takes place at General Hospital, as Liz is working.
+Cam is putting on his backpack — and looks a bit forlorn — as his mom says that they’re going to have to find their way forward.

 Of course, this reference could be about several different situations.
-It might be about Oscar, but Cam and Liz were recently butting heads over Aiden and the fight Cameron got into at school while he was protecting his brother.
-Cameron has struggled to accept Franco as his stepfather and as viewers know he’s had to navigate some legal issues as well.
+It might be about Oscar, but Cam and Liz were also recently butting heads over Aiden, and the fight Cameron got into at school while he was protecting his brother.
+Cameron has struggled to accept Franco as his stepfather, and as viewers know, he’s had to navigate some legal issues as well.

 "You ready to put our plan into action?" #GH pic.twitter.com/GS0t6h0TsE